Sienci-Labs/gsender/README.md

 ## 🕣 Development History

+### 1.1.3 (August 12th, 2022)
+* Added profiles for Longmill extension kits
+* Machine profile removed from preferences and placed in firmware tool
+* Fixed incorrect default values in some machine profiles
+* Fixed issue with test mode that would occasionally have it start running the file after test was complete
+* Fixed issue with continuous jog when soft limits were enabled and report in inches EEPROM value was enabled
+* Firmware tool improvements - new convenient profile selection, setting search, performance improvments, highlighted changed values
+* Improvements to value inputs - should no longer default to min value if there is too long a pause in typing
+* Surfacing labels changed to X/Y rather than length/width
+* Minor styling changes

 ### 1.1.2 (July 15th, 2022)
 * Fix for start button sometimes not working when "Start Event" block enabled but empty